Convergence rate analysis and improved iterations for numerical radius computation: Conclusion

 \section{Conclusion}

-Via our new understanding of the local convergence rate of Uhlig's method, as well as how its overall cost blows up for disk matrices, we have precisely explained why Uhlig's method is sometimes much faster or much slower than the level-set method of Mengi and Overton.
+Via our new understanding of the local convergence rate of Uhlig's cutting procedure, as well as how the overall cost of his method blows up for disk matrices, we have precisely explained why Uhlig's method is sometimes much faster or much slower than the level-set method of Mengi and Overton.
 Moreover, this analysis has motivated our new hybrid algorithm that automatically switches between cutting-plane and level-set techniques in order to remain efficient across all numerical radius problems.
 Along the way, we have also identified inefficiencies in the earlier level-set and cutting-plane algorithms and addressed them via our improved versions of these two methodologies.